-- Some High Grade Matcha Tea (1-2g depending on your tastes)
+- Some Ceremonial Grade Matcha Powder (1-2g depending on your tastes)

 - Bamboo matcha whisk called a 'chasen'.
 These come in all different styles with different numbers of prongs.
 Typically the more prongs, the finer the prongs, which will result in an airier, lighter, fluffier, more frothy crema on your matcha tea.
 An 80-100 pronged whisk works fine.

 - 75 mls of hot water @ 70-80c degrees.
-If you don't have a thermometer, boil the water, then pour it into a mug and let it cool for about 5 minutes.
+(We recommend an electric smart kettle for best results).
+If you don't have a smart kettle or thermometer, boil the water, then pour it into a mug and let it cool for about 5 minutes.
 (Never pour boiling water straight onto your matcha, it burns the delicate plant structure, and results in loss of the nutrients in the tea)